Open Source Vulnerability Database: Process

 Originally, vulnerability disclosures posted in various security lists and web sites were entered into the database as a new entry in the New Data Mangler (NDM) queue.
 The new entry contained only a title and links to the disclosure.
 At that stage the page for the new entry didn't contain any detailed description of the vulnerability or any associated metadata.
 As time permitted, new entries were analyzed and refined, by adding a description of the vulnerability as well as a solution if available.
 This general activity was called "data mangling" and someone who performed this task a "mangler".
 Mangling was done by core or casual volunteers.
 Details submitted by volunteers were reviewed by the core volunteers, called "moderators", further refining the entry or rejecting the volunteer changes if necessary.
 New information added to an entry that was approved was then available to anyone browsing the site.

 Contributors

-Some of the people that volunteered and maintained OSVDB:
+Some of the key people that volunteered and maintained OSVDB: